CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### Docent

 #### `Docent(String firstName, String surname, String email)`
-Which corresponds to the constructor of your chosen language and creates a docent with the generated values.
+Which creates a docent with the generated values.

 #### `getFirstName()`
 Which returns the first name.